philgrider/The-Sharpening-House/README.md

 - Select the time of day to to text recipies

 ## Technologies Used
-- Spoonacular API to get recipies
+- Food2Fork API to get recipies
 - Twilio API to send SMS
 - Effeckt.cs to render modals
 - JQuery